Aboul Khan: Early life and education

-Khan was born on March 1, 1960, in Bhandaria upazila of Pirojpur district.
-He is the eldest of the two sons and two daughters of former defense secretary Mahabub Uddin Khan Kanchan and his wife Shahanara Begum.
+Khan was born on March 1, 1960, to a Bengali Muslim family of Khans in Bhandaria, Firozpur, then a part of the Bakerganj district of East Pakistan (present-day Barisal division, Bangladesh).
+He is the eldest of the two sons and two daughters of former defense secretary Mahbub Uddin Khan Kanchan and his wife Shahanara Begum.

 Khan passed the matriculation examination from the Muslim Government High School, Dhaka, in 1976.
 After completing his higher secondary education from Notre Dame College in 1978, he was admitted to the Department of Political Science at the University of Dhaka.
 After studying there for three years, he moved to the United States on a student visa on January 10, 1981, and settled there.